SUPERINTENDENT DR. RAYMOND HAYNES

 SUPERINTENDENT'S YEAR IN REVIEW 2023-2024

-Dr. Raymond Haynes was unanimously approved by the Hampton School Board as superintendent of Hampton City Schools on June 7, 2023, effective July 1, 2023.
+Dr. Raymond L. Haynes was unanimously approved by the Hampton School Board as superintendent of Hampton City Schools (HCS) on June 7, 2023, and began serving in the role on July 1.
+A lifelong Hampton resident and graduate of Hampton City Schools, Dr. Haynes brings more than three decades of experience in education and leadership within the division.

 Dr. Haynes shares, “This opportunity holds a special place in my heart, as it allows me to continue to give back to the community where I was raised and educated.
-Being able to serve the students, parents, and educators of this city, where I grew up and received my education, fills me with immense pride and excitement.
-My goal is to build upon the strong foundation of excellence already in place, working collaboratively with the School Board, City Council, HCS staff, students, families and stakeholders as we continue our laser focus on student success.
-Together, we will create a brighter future for every child in our community.”
+Being able to serve the students, parents, and educators of this city fills me with immense pride and excitement.
+My goal is to build upon the strong foundation of excellence already in place, working collaboratively with the School Board, City Council, HCS staff, students, families, and community stakeholders as we maintain a laser focus on student success.”

 .